Category: Friends & Neighbors

 The One Big Lesson I Always Take Away From Palm Sunday

 I’M ALWAYS STRUCK BY the quiet lesson of Palm Sunday.
 Last Sunday, in my little church here in Yorba Linda, we waved palm branches and sang hosannas as we remembered Christ’s triumphant entry into Jerusalem more than 2,000 years ago.
 We were not alone.
-Hundreds of millions of Christians around the world celebrated much as we
+Hundreds of millions of Christians around the world celebrated as we did

 Continue reading